Devvor/tabchatdotlive/README.md

-# Learnor - AI Teachers from Your Links
+# TabChat - AI Teachers from Your Links

 Turn any webpage into an AI teacher.
 Save links and learn through real-time voice conversations.